 Visiting Quito?
 Find out where I recommend staying that is safe and near attractions in our ultimate Quito travel guide.

-Hotel Security Measures
+Hotel Security Tips

 Here are some questions you might ask to check the safety and security in hotels: